Cherokee Freedmen: BIA controversy and temporary reinstatement

 The 2007 election was criticized for having been conducted under a constitution that was not approved by the Secretary of the Interior.
 On May 22, 2007, the Cherokee Nation received notice from the BIA that the Cherokee Nation's amendments to the 1975 Cherokee Nation Constitution were rejected because they required BIA approval, which had not been obtained.
 The BIA also stated concerns that the Cherokee Nation had excluded the Cherokee Freedmen from voting for the constitutional amendments, since they had been improperly shorn of their rights of citizenship years earlier and were not allowed to participate in the constitutional referendum.

-This is considered a violation of the 1970 Principal Chiefs Act, which requires that all tribal members must vote.
+This is considered a violation of the 1970 Principal Chiefs Act, which requires that all tribal citizens must vote.
 Chief Smith disbanded the Judicial Appeals Tribunal and created a new Cherokee Supreme Court under the new Constitution.
 A question remains regarding the legitimacy of the Court as the United States has not approved the Constitution as required under the previous Cherokee Constitution.

 According to Chief Smith, the Indian Self-Determination and Education Assistance Act of 1975 overrode the 1970 Principal Chiefs Act, and the Cherokee Nation had the sovereign right to determine its citizenship requirements.
 Smith stated that the Cherokee Nation Supreme Court ruled that the Cherokee Nation could take away the approval authority it had granted the federal government and that the Nation will abide by the court's decision.
 Despite the ruling, the issue of amending the process of federal approval was placed on the ballot for the June 23, 2007 general election.
 Cherokee voters approved the amendment to remove federal oversight by a 2–1 margin, but the BIA still has to approve.
 Jeanette Hanna, director of the BIA's Eastern Oklahoma Regional Office, said that the regional office has recommended approval of the vote on removal of Secretarial oversight.

 Heading into the 2007 election, the Cherokee Nation was not permitting the Freedmen to vote.
 Attorney Jon Velie again filed a motion for preliminary injunction.
 On May 15, 2007, Cherokee District Court Judge John Cripps signed an order for the Cherokee Freedmen descendants to be temporarily reinstated as citizens of the Cherokee Nation while appeals are pending in the Cherokee Nation court system.
 This was due to an injunction filed by the Freedmen descendants' court-appointed attorney for their case in tribal court.
 The Cherokee Nation's Attorney General Diane Hammons complied with the court order.
 Velie, on behalf of Marilyn Vann and six Freedmen descendants, argued the late actions that protected 2,800 Freedmen (but not all who were entitled to citizenship) were insufficient, but Judge Henry Kennedy denied the motion.
 On June 23, 2007, Chad Smith was reelected for a four-year term as Principal Chief with 58.8% of the vote.